History of the Puritans under Elizabeth I: Archiepiscopate of Edmund Grindal, 1575–1583

-The reign of Edmund Grindal as Archbishop of Canterbury (1575–1583) was relatively tranquil compared with that of his predecessor.
+The reign of Grindal as Archbishop of Canterbury (1575–1583) was relatively tranquil compared with that of his predecessor.
 The major issue came in 1581, when Robert Browne and his congregation at Bury St Edmunds withdrew from communion in the Church of England, citing the Church of England's dumb (i.e. non-preaching) ministry, and the lack of proper church discipline.
 Browne and his followers, known as the Brownists, were forced into exile in the Low Countries.
-There, they were encouraged by Thomas Cartwright, who was now serving as minister to the Merchant Adventurers at Middelburg.
-Cartwright, however, opposed separatism).
+There, they were encouraged by Cartwright, who was serving as minister to the Merchant Adventurers at Middelburg.
+Cartwright, however, opposed separatism.
 Like most Puritans, he advocated further reforms to the Church of England from within.

 A second Puritan development under Grindal was the rise of the Puritan prophesying, modelled on the Zurich Prophezei (Puritans learned of the practice through the congregation of refugees from Zurich established in London), where ministers met weekly to discuss "profitable questions".
 These "profitable questions" included the correct use of Sabbath, an initial sign of the Sabbatarianism of the English Puritans.
-The queen objected to the growth of the conventicling movement and ordered Archbishop Grindal to suppress.
+The queen objected to the growth of the conventicling movement and ordered Grindal to suppress them.
 When Grindal refused, citing I Cor.
-14, he was disgraced and placed under virtual house arrest for the rest of his tenure as Archbishop.
+14, he was disgraced and placed under virtual house arrest for the rest of his tenure as archbishop.
 The conventicles resumed after a brief period of suspension.

 Archiepiscopate of John Whitgift, 1583–1604

-John Whitgift had been a vocal opponent of Thomas Cartwright.
+Whitgift had been a vocal opponent of Cartwright.
 He believed that the matter of church governance was adiaphora, a "matter indifferent", and that the church should accommodate with the state in which the church was located.
 The Church of England was located in a monarchy, so the church should adopt an episcopal style of government.

 Renewed calls for Presbyterianism

-The years 1583-1585 saw the brief ascendancy in Scotland of James Stewart, who claimed the title of Earl of Arran.
+The years 1583–1585 saw the brief ascendancy in Scotland of James Stewart, who claimed the title of Earl of Arran.
 This period saw Scotland pass the Black Acts, which outlawed the Second Book of Discipline.
 As a response, many Scottish ministers, including Andrew Melville, sought refuge in England.
-These refugees participated in the English conventicles (as did John Field, now released from prison) and convinced many English Puritans that they should renew their fight to establish presbyterianism in England.
+These refugees participated in the English conventicles (as did John Field, once released from prison) and convinced many English Puritans that they should renew their fight to establish presbyterianism in England.
 As such, in the 1584 Parliament, Puritans introduced legislation to replace the Book of Common Prayer with the Genevan Book of Order and to introduce presbyterianism.
 This effort failed.

-At this point, John Field, Walter Travers, and Thomas Cartwright were all free and back in England and determined to draft a new order for the Church of England.
-They drafted a Book of Discipline, which circulated in 1586, and which they hoped would be accepted by the 1586 Parliament.
+At this point, Field, Travers, and Cartwright were all free and back in England and determined to draft a new order for the Church of England.
+They drafted a Book of Discipline, which circulated in 1586 and which they hoped would be accepted by the 1586 Parliament.
 Again, the Puritan effort failed in Parliament.